gitfoxi/gitfoxi.github.io/_staging/coming-attractions.md

 # Coming Attractions

+Congradulations, you dug deep and found that my list of potential blogging topics is on the internet.
+Forgive the hasty, outline -- this material is not ready for prime time.

+Let me know what you think.

+Let me know if you'd like to contribute to a post.

+And if you have any suggestions ... let me know.

 So, I've got this [new weblog](/index.html) and I aim to fill it with interesting stuff about hp93k.
 Here's some ideas for future posts.